 Missing school once or twice a year for a headache is reasonable.
 If they miss school or visit the nurse’s office once a month or more, then that’s a problem and you should follow up with your pediatrician.
 You should also consult with your child’s primary provider if they’re having headaches once a week or more.
 This doesn’t necessary mean that it’s serious, but it might be interfering with them being able to live their life to its fullest.

 There’s just so much misinformation out there about headaches, so getting the right treatment at the right time is important.

-Director, Comprehensive Headache Clinic; Chief, Section of Headache Services; Medical Director, Center for Professional Well Being; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Neurology, University of Kansas School of Medicine
+Associate Program Director, Headache Medicine Fellowship; Director, Comprehensive Headache Clinic; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Pediatrics, University of Kansas School of Medicine